OfficalOffical/SentimentAnalysis/README.md

 createDataset function samples 1000 toxic and positive comments by random.
 After that, it does  stopword removal -> stemming -> lemmatization.

-You can print out the toxic and positive tweets number by percDistribution() function.
+percDistribution() function can be used to log details about the dataset split.

 ## Feature Representation